Bodygram

 Summary

-Background & Opportunity
+Background & Business Problems

 Bodygram provides a unique AI technology that generates over 30 body measurements from just two smartphone photos.
 After initial success with custom client implementations, the company needed a scalable solution to address broader market needs—especially in fashion e-commerce, where sizing confusion causes high return rates.